 The complex algorithm used to calculate the energy value of LNG involves sampling, measuring the quantities and calculating the derived quantities.
 This is a major metrological challenge, as these measurements must take into consideration different scenarios and parameters such as tank shape, possible deformation, tank table errors, surface conditions, cargo boil-off gas rates and a cargo’s equilibrium state.

 Ultrasonic meter measurement techniques are rapidly being enhanced to solve for these challenges.
-Namely, the Daniel 3818 LNG ultrasonic meter, is designed to reduce flow measurement uncertainty across the LNG value chain.
+Namely, the Rosemount 3818 LNG ultrasonic meter, is designed to reduce flow measurement uncertainty across the LNG value chain.
 Able to overcome most of the LNG dynamic measuring problems, this latest ultrasonic meter technology has already been accepted by the industry as a reliable solution for improving accuracy.

 The best uncertainty value under ideal measurement conditions is 0.5 percent.
 However, in normal operations this value can increase to as much as 0.9-1.0 percent uncertainty.
 So, when it comes to measurement techniques, every improvement is important.